ryan-hill/course-in-a-box/index.md

 published: true
 ---

-### 2018 Society for Freshwater Science Annual Meeting Workshop
+### A Workshop Prepared for the 2018 Annual Meeting of the [Society for Freshwater Science](https://freshwater-science.org/)

 ## Course Objectives